-The Between Islands project has been devised by An Lanntair and its main aim is to collectively promote the wealth of artistic talent which exists between the three Island groups of Shetland, Orkney and the Western Isles.
-This is being undertaken through the development of specific projects which encourage collaboration, and which in turn introduce both emerging and established Island artists to wider audiences.
-The project is led by Alex Macdonald, Head of Performing Arts and Cinema, and there are currently three collaborations in existence, with more to follow.
+The Between Islands project has been devised by An Lanntair, its main aim being to collectively promote the heritage and culture of the three Island groups of Shetland, Orkney and the Western Isles.
+This has been undertaken through the development of specific projects which encourage inter island collaboration, and with financial assistance through the LEADER 2014-2020 regional cooperation scheme, a series of larger scale initiatives during 2019/20.

 Between Islands Music Project One

 Singer/songwriters Willie Campbell (Western Isles), Arthur Nicolson (Shetland) and Kris Drever (Orkney) were the pioneers of the Between Islands music project, meeting up in Lewis and Shetland in 2014, and collaborating on the production of twelve new songs.
 The resulting concert then opened the Hebridean Celtic Festival in Stornoway in July 2015 and went on to tour to Orkney and Shetland.

 Authors Kevin MacNeil (Western Isles), Alison Miller (Orkney) and Roseanne Watt (Shetland) were commissioned through An Lanntairs Creative Places Award to write a short story each on a Between Islands theme.
 The resulting book was published in June 2016 and is available from An Lanntair’s shop. (priced £5)

 Between Islands Music Project Two